drush-ops/drush/README.txt

 -----------
-drush is a command line shell and Unix scripting interface for Drupal, a veritable Swiss Army knife designed to make life easier for those of us who spend most of our working hours hacking away at the command prompt.
+drush is a command line shell and Unix scripting interface for Drupal, a veritable Swiss Army knife designed to make life easier for those of us who spend many hours hacking away at the command prompt.

 Green text against a black background is optional.
 Perhaps you would like some alpha-channel translucency with that? ;)

-drush.php itself doesn't provide any actual tools or commands but the API for those.
-There are several command files that provide drush utilities included in this download.
-See Package Manager, SQL Tools, and Toolbox.
+Drush core ships with lots of useful commands for interacting with code like modules/themes/profiles.
+Similarly, it run update.php, execute sql queries and DB migrations, and misc utilities like run cron or clear cache.

 INSTALLATION
 ------------
 For Linux/Unix/Mac:
-  1. Untar the tarball into a convenient folder (/path/to/drush)
+  1. Untar the tarball into a folder outside of your web site (/path/to/drush)
-  2. (optional, but recommended:) To ease the use of drush,
+  2. (Optional, but recommended:) To ease the use of drush,
      - create a link to drush.php in a directory that is in your $PATH, e.g.:
        $ ln -s /path/to/drush/drush.php /usr/bin/drush
      OR